Lucia's Blog: 2022

 “Greet Prisca and Aquila, and the household of Onesiphorus” (2 Timothy 4:19).

-Priscilla and Aquila (husband and wife) worked closely with Paul on many of his evangelistic journeys.
+Priscilla and Aquila (husband and wife) worked closely with Paul on his evangelistic journeys.

 1. They helped Paul establish a new church and were instrumental in their edification (Acts 18:2; Acts 18:18-20; Romans 16:3-5; 1 Corinthians 16:19).

-2. Paul greeted both Priscilla and Aquila because they dedicated themselves to the preaching of the Gospel with others (Acts 8:4).
+2. Paul greeted Priscilla and Aquila because they dedicated themselves to preaching the Gospel to others (Acts 8:4).

 3. They also shared the same trade as tentmakers with Paul (Acts 18:2).

-Onesiphorus had apparently spent time with Paul in prison and had moved on (2 Tim.
-1:16).
-We are not told much about Onesiphorus.
-However, Paul describes him well in 2 Timothy 1:16.
+Onesiphorus apparently spent time with Paul in prison and moved on (2 Timothy 1:16).
+We are not told much about Onesiphorus, but Paul describes him well in 2 Timothy 1:16.

 1. Onesiphorus means “profit bringer” or “help bringer,” and that’s precisely what he was doing with Paul.